DEFRA/defra-ai-sdlc/prompt-library/prompting-guidance.md

     3. Instruct the IDE to plan rather than generate code immediately.
 For instance: *“Outline the steps you will follow and prompt me for feedback before proceeding.”* Following this, you can ask it to execute some or all of its plan.
 - Alternatively, focus on one section at a time.
 For example: *“Analyse this product requirements document and only implement section 5.1.
 Do not address any other sections.”*

-### Avoid the Lazy Doom Loop
+### Avoid the "Doom Loop"

-- Iterative refinement can sometimes lead to a cycle of overly simplistic prompts, resulting in a lack of clarity and compounded errors.
+- Iterative refinement can sometimes lead to a cycle of overly simplistic prompts, where the tools make rapid changes without any sort of planning or reflection, resulting in a lack of clarity and compounded errors.
 - Instead, roll back and reformulate the initial prompt to guide the model towards more effective solutions.

+### Ask for Feedback

+- If your process involves several unintended iterations, conclude by asking: *"What was missing from the original prompt (and/or file) that contributed to the issues?"*
+- This feedback can be invaluable in refining future prompts.

 ### Narrow the Scope as Complexity Increases

 - As tasks or codebases become more complex, narrow your prompt to focus on specific components or objectives.
 - Reference particular documents or files within your prompt instead of relying solely on the model’s internal retrieval capabilities.
 - Phrasing such as "...make targeted edits" helps the model modify only the necessary parts, avoiding unnecessary changes.

-### Ask for Feedback

-- If your process involves several unintended iterations, conclude by asking: *"What was missing from the original prompt (and/or file) that contributed to the issues?"*
-- This feedback can be invaluable in refining future prompts.

 ### Encourage Step-by-Step Reasoning